4.) Truth 4: Bradley

 Disappointed when she doesn’t.

-And now – it’s 2 ½ weeks later and you’re sitting on your therapists couch the day after New Years.
+And now – it’s 2 ½ weeks into rehab, and you’re back sitting on your therapists couch the day after New Years.

 So you called them?
 She asks.
 How was it?